IsiAlas/insurance_expenses_analysis/README.md

 For non-smokers we can observe that:

 * age has a moderate positive correlation with expenses -> Corr = 0.63
-* bmi has no correlation with expenses --> Corr= 0.084
+* bmi has no linear correlation with expenses --> Corr= 0.084